livz/livz.github.io/_tips/Shellcode-MacOS-64.md

 ---
-title: Fun With Shellcode On MacOS x86-64
+title: Fun With Shellcode On MacOS x86_64
 layout: tip
 date: 2017-10-28
 ---

 ## Overview and historic info

-Before diving into building a test 64-bit shellcode on _MacOS Sierra_, some historic information will help to clear some questions:
+Before diving into building a test 64-bit shellcode on _MacOS Sierra_, some historic information will help to understand the context:

 * The stack of applications is marked as *__non-executable by default__* to prevent code injection and stack-based buffer overflows.
 * The heap is _**executable by default**_ because it is considerably harder (although not impossible) to inject code via the heap.